teancom/flareboard/README.md

 ##What is Flareboard?

-Flareboard is the way to get your [CloudFlare](http://www.cloudflare.com) stats to display in your [StatusBoard](http://www.panic.com/statusboard).
+Flareboard is the way to get your [CloudFlare](http://www.cloudflare.com) stats to display in [StatusBoard](http://www.panic.com/statusboard) or [The Dash](https://thedash.com).
 It has been designed to be very easy to install and use.
-It requires no third-party gems, and can be run on any version of ruby from 1.8.7 to 2.1.1.
+It requires no third-party gems, and can be run on any version of ruby from 1.9.x to 2.2.x

 Add your credentials and sites to flareboard, and it will hit the CloudFlare API to grab your stats and convert them into the JSON that Statusboard uses for